 I know reselling tickets on StubHub can be controversial, but I primarily use it as a means to meet spending requirements to get credit card sign-up bonuses.
-Once in a while, I’ll score some great seats and end up making a bit of cash (this is where the “controversial” part comes in…).
+Once in awhile, I’ll score some great seats and end up making a bit of cash (this is where the “controversial” part comes in…).
 Anyway, earlier this year I scored two tickets to Billy Joel at Fenway Park.
 The tickets were on the field in the section closest to the stage.
 I sold them almost immediately and made a decent profit.

 A few weeks after shipping the tickets via UPS and getting paid, I got a call from StubHub asking if there was any way for me to get replacement tickets since the buyer had mistakenly thrown the tickets away with the UPS envelope.
 I felt terrible since I knew the buyer paid a lot for the tickets.
 However, I remember seeing on the envelope that the tickets came in that Fenway Park will not reissue any tickets under any circumstances.
 I felt bad, but there wasn’t much I could do.

-My sister also had to two tickets to this show that she sold through StubHub.
+My sister also had two tickets to this show that she sold through StubHub.
 After mailing them, she too got a call from StubHub saying the buyer had lost the tickets and asking if she could get them reprinted.
 After hearing about this similar phone call, I became suspicious.

 What are the odds that two buyers for the same Billy Joel concert lost their StubHub tickets?
 It could purely be a coincidence, and in that case, I feel really bad that people paid a lot of money and may or may not have gotten their tickets replaced by StubHub.
 However, the conspiracy theorist in me immediately jumped to “this is a scam!”.
-I’m not familiar with StubHub protection from the buyers side, but if they do, in fact, replace the tickets with another pair, this is any easy way for a buyer to get four tickets for the price of two.
+I’m not familiar with StubHub protection from the buyers’ side, but if they do in fact replace the tickets with another pair, this is an easy way for a buyer to get four tickets for the price of two.
 I had an extra pair of tickets so if I really wanted to investigate, I could have checked the “lost” ticket seats to see if anyone was using them.
 However, having seen Billy Joel the past two years at Fenway, I got lazy and sold the tickets.
 Thus, the Billy Joel Incident of 2017 remains a mystery to this day…

 Anyone have any experience with this or am I being crazy?